RoundofThree/damn-vulnerable-freebsd-kernel-module/README.md

-# DVKM for FreeBSD and CheriBSD
+# DVKM for CheriBSD

-Damn Vulnerable Kernel Module for FreeBSD and CheriBSD.
+Damn Vulnerable Kernel Module for FreeBSD (untested) and CheriBSD (purecap and hybrid kernels).
 This is a work-in-progress research prototype.
 Analysis in another repository.

 ## Vulnerabilities